chigarow/Extract-Compressed-Files-Telegram-Bot/readme.md

 - **Direct Media Upload**: Send images/videos directly to the user account and they will be re-uploaded to the target user as media in the Media tab.
 - **Media Filtering**: Automatically filters and forwards only photo and video files (.png, .jpg, .jpeg, .bmp, .mp4, .mkv, .avi, .mov, .webm).
 - **Duplicate Detection**: Avoids reprocessing archives that have been previously processed by maintaining a cache of file hashes.
+- **Duplicate Detection for Direct Media**: Avoids reprocessing direct media uploads that have been previously processed by maintaining a cache of file hashes.
 - **Efficient Storage Management**: Deletes the original compressed file and the extracted files after uploading to save storage space.
 - **Password Protected Archive Support**: Handles password-protected archives with a simple command interface.
 - **Fast Video Compression**: Automatically compresses all video files to MP4 format optimized for Telegram streaming.